parmoo/parmoo/docs/faqs.rst

          to compute when you have a large number of objectives.
 Therefore, we do not have a hypervolume metric calculator available in ParMOO at this time, but we will add it in the future.

+ - Q: Why are the iteration costs (time spent generating a batch) so high?

+    - A: The majority of ParMOO's overhead comes from fitting the surrogate models and solving the scalarized surrogate problems.
+If you followed the quickstart_, then the default method for surrogate modeling was to fit a Gaussian process.
+For numerical stability reasons, we fit our Gaussian processes via a *symmetric-eigensolve*, which is not cheap.
+Then you may have to evaluate the Gaussian process thousands of times while solving the surrogate problem.
+      All of this expense adds up, especially if you are using a large total budget, since the cost of fitting Gaussian processes grows cubically with the number of data points.
+      One solution is to switch to using a :class:`LocalGaussRBF <surrogates.gaussian_proc.LocalGaussRBF>`
+      surrogate, which does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.
+      See our :ref:`tutorial on local methods <high_d_ex>` for an example.

  - Q: Surrogate models, acquisition functions, search techniques, and optimization solvers -- how do I know which ones to pick?